Reflections in the Fog of Flu

 Right now, we are in the ugly part of the transition.

 People are obsessed with AI slop, and honestly, I understand why.
 It's everywhere.
 Low-effort content.
 Generic images.
 Hollow writing.
 Fake profundity.
-It feels like the internet is being flooded with synthetic noise.
+The internet feels like it's being flooded with synthetic noise.

-But that reaction is not new.
-It's the same reaction people have always had when a new creative tool becomes available to everyone.
+But that reaction isn't new.
+It's the same reaction people have always had when a creative tool becomes available to everyone.
 The volume increases.
 The average quality drops.
 The gatekeepers panic.
 The critics sneer.
 The public gets overwhelmed.

 Then, slowly, the filters evolve.

-Twenty years ago, when YouTube was just beginning, it was mostly slop too.
-And in many ways, it still is.
+Twenty years ago, YouTube was mostly slop too.
+And in many ways it still is.
 But the algorithms adjusted.
 The audience matured.
-The best material rose to the top because it had to.
+The best material rose because it had to.
 People gravitate toward quality eventually, the way water settles and separates itself from debris.

-That doesn't mean the slop disappears.
-It just means it stops being the whole story.
+The slop doesn't disappear.
+It just stops being the whole story.

 And the same will happen here.